Wuthering Heights (song): Release

 "Wuthering Heights" entered the charts in the week ending 11 February 1978 at No. 42.
 The following week it rose to No. 27, and Bush made her first appearance on Top of the Pops.
-The song was finally added to BBC Radio 1's playlist the following week and became one of the most played records on radio.
-In 1986, the first pressings of her first compilation album erroneously stated the release date for this single as 4 November 1977.
+The song was added to BBC Radio 1's playlist the following week and became one of the most-played records on radio.
+In 1986, the first pressings of her first compilation album The Whole Story erroneously stated the release date for this single as 4 November 1977.